zainabmelh/guide-articles/articles/Python/python-parenthesis-for-boolean-operations/index.md

 ---
-title: "Python Parenthesis for Boolean Operations"
+title: Python Parenthesis for Boolean Operations
-parent: "python"
 ---
 Just as in math, parenthesis can be used to override order of operations:

     >>> not True or True